 This granted me the opportunity to conduct primary research based on real customer data to test which customers were the most profitable and which customer segment they ended up being in.
 The timeframe selected was 1 month between the date of September 1 – September 30th.
 All primary research conducted in this report will relate to data coming from this time period, Stats about this period are available in Appendix A. Consumer Segmentation

 In order to assess the profitability of each customer segment, customer segments were created to allow for a better understanding of how each customer group makes their purchases within this online store.
 Thus, to test the profitability, Loyal, Discount, Impulse, Need-based and Wandering customer segments were created to determine the profitability relation between each of the 5 customer segments (Hunter, M., 2019).
-Each customer was specified to how they will be identified within the pool of the 488 purchase sales for the month of September as
+Each customer was specified to how they will be identified within the pool of the 488 purchase sales for the month of September as presented below:

 Loyal Customer – A customer from the data set who purchases from the online store multiple times in the given time-period.
 Rationale: According to the Department of Information Science at the University of Malaya, E-loyalty refers to desirable customer attitudes in EComm, which lead to repeat purchases (Sohrabi, N., 2013)